nudibranchs text index | photo index

 Family Aeolidiidae

 Where seen?
-This tiny 'furry' nudibranch is sometimes seen on our sandy areas on our Northern shores.
-It is said to be quite common but infrequently encountered because it usually remains buried in the sand.
+This tiny 'furry' nudibranch is sometimes seen among Sea Lettuce (Ulva sp.) as well as burrowing in sandy areas on our Northern shores.

 Features: 1-2cm long.
 Broad, soft body with many long finger-like extensions (called cerata) arranged in rows.
-The yellow colour in the cerata is actually in the digestive glands.
-The rhinophores at the top of the head are very short compared to the long oral tentacles (the long tentacles that stick out on the sides like a moustache).
+The colour in the cerata is actually in the digestive glands.
+The rhinophores at the top of the head are very short compared to the long oral tentacles, the long tentacles that stick out on the sides like a moustache.
+The oral tentacles have a black stripe that runs across the front of the 'face' too.
 Young nudibranchs have longer oral tentacles relative to their body size.
 The foot is quite broad.

 What does it eat?
 It is believed to feed on sea anemones.